 In this course students will operate digital cameras and prepare a portfolio of photographs based on the requirements of photojournalism.
 Students will also become familiar with digital photo editing and distribution.
-Prerequisite: Jr. Standing or Permission of Instructor.
+Prerequisite: Junior standing or permission of Instructor.
 (T)

 CMN 348 Communication Law